paolacernada/Board-Game-Rentals/README.md

 - **UX Research and Feedback Integration**: Conducted user experience research, gathering valuable insights to enhance the usability of the web interface.
 - **Implementing Bootstrap**: Utilized Bootstrap to ensure a responsive and visually appealing design across various devices.
 - **JavaScript for Dynamic Webpage Behavior**: Implemented JavaScript to add interactivity and dynamic elements to the web interface, enhancing user engagement.
-- **Dynamic HTML Content through Templating Engine**: Utilized a templating engine to generate dynamic HTML content, making the website more interactive and user-friendly.
+- **Dynamic HTML Content through Jinja Templating Engine**: Utilized a Jinga templating engine to generate dynamic HTML content, making the website more interactive and user-friendly.

 **Paola Cernada**:
 - **MySQL Database Design**: Developed a comprehensive and efficient database structure, laying the foundation for robust data management.
 - **Sample Data Creation**: Curated a variety of sample data, essential for demonstrating the database's functionality and for testing purposes.
 - **Database Testing**: Rigorously tested the database to ensure data integrity and reliability, a critical aspect of backend development.
 - **Flask Backend Implementation**: Integrated Flask to manage server-side operations, providing a stable and efficient backend framework.
+- **Dynamic HTML Content through Jinja Templating Engine**: Utilized a Jinga templating engine to generate dynamic HTML content, making the website more interactive and user-friendly.

 **Joint Contributions**:
 - **Project Deployment to Server**: Collaborated in deploying the project to a server, ensuring the application is accessible and runs smoothly.